muhsinasafeeth/muhsinasafeeth/README.md

 ---

 ### 🔹 About Me
 I hold an M.Sc. in Biostatistics and a B.Sc. in Statistics, with a strong focus on data science and machine learning.
-My work centers on applying advanced analytics and AI-driven modeling to real-world challenges, particularly in **healthcare** and the **oil & gas industry**.
-Beyond these domains, I am passionate about contributing to diverse fields where data-driven solutions can create meaningful impact.
+My interests lie in applying advanced analytics and AI-driven modeling to real-world challenges, particularly in the healthcare and oil & gas sectors.
+Most of my projects reflect these domains, but I am equally passionate about contributing to other fields where data-driven solutions can create meaningful impact.
+I aim to combine statistical rigor with modern machine learning techniques to deliver insights, build predictive models, and drive innovation across industries.

 ---
 # 💻 Tech Stack: